CharlieS540/MS1-Junior-Club/README.md

 #### Changes made to improve stats

 * Reduced the file size of the testimonial images
-* Added alt atributes to all images
+* Added alt attributes to all images
 * Added rel="noopener" to all external link to improve performance.

-#### Potential future changes to improve this futher
+#### Potential future changes to improve this further

 * Import images in a different format
 * Add meta tags to headings